ADA Accessibility Information

 It can also neutralize the effects of acids on the teeth and prevent tooth decay and the development of plaque.
 If you take tea regularly avoid sugar or try to reduce the amount you use.
 Too much sugar can increase the risk of tooth decay or gum disease.
 Call us today, if you have any questions related to dental health.

-Copyright © 2013-2023 Northview Family Dental - Robert Leale DDS - and WEO Media (Touchpoint Communications LLC).
+Copyright © 2013-2024 Robert Leale DDS and WEO Media (Touchpoint Communications LLC).
 All rights reserved.
 Sitemap